celaleddin/gently/README.md

 # Gently

 Gently is a tool for designing and analysing control systems.
-It is not complete and in active development.

 It is being written in [Hy](http://hylang.org/ "Hy") (a dialect of Lisp embedded in Python) and aims to provide an expressive domain-specific language for designing and analysing control systems.